 SG&A expenses or selling general and administrative expenses make up a crucial line of items on a firm’s income statement.
 They represent the daily expenses incurred by a company in activities other than sales or production.
 In fact, SG&A happens to be a key component of managerial accounting and helps in a firm’s management in more ways than one.

-SG&A expenses can be defined as all the operating expenses incurred by a firm which are not inclusive of the cost of goods sold.
-Like discussed, this expense is not assigned to manufacturing costs.
+SG&A expenses can be defined as all the operating expenses incurred by a firm that is not inclusive of the cost of goods sold.
+As discussed, this expense is not assigned to manufacturing costs.
 It is because it deals with all the vital factors responsible for production.

 It must be noted that such expenses can be divided into several categories or may be represented in a single line in case of a condensed income statement.
 Generally, salaries, rent, utilities, commissions, advertising and promotions, supplies, etc. which are not included in manufacturing are suitable for selling general and administrative expense examples.